ggData/tweetharvest/README.md

 The setup process assumes Python 2.7 is installed on the system you are using.
 Further installation requires:

+1. Installation of MongoDB
-1. Cloning this repository
+2. Cloning this repository
-2. Installation of MongoDB and starting the MongoDB server
+3. Starting up the MongoDB server
-3. Installation of selected Python libraries
+4. Installation of selected Python libraries
-4. Creation of a Twitter App and authorisation of the App on the harvesting machine
+5. Creation of a Twitter App and authorisation of the App on the harvesting machine
-5. Selection of hashtags to be monitored
+6. Selection of hashtags to be monitored
-6. Running a harvest session
+7. Running a harvest session

 These steps will be described in detail.

+### Install MongoDB

+Download the appropriate [MongoDB installer](https://www.mongodb.org/downloads) for your system and follow the instructions to set it up on Linux (installation instructions vary by distro; see [the relevant download page](https://www.mongodb.org/downloads#linux-new)), [Windows](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/?_ga=1.167442750.1237211192.1434015304), or [Mac OSX](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/?_ga=1.259119114.1237211192.1434015304).

+**Note**: Do _not_ start up the server just yet, even if that is part of the installation instructions.

 ### Clone this repository